-Academic and Professional Standing Committee Composition and Operation

-Each academic year at the annual Social Work Program Faculty and Professional Staff Retreat, the full program will select an Academic and Professional Standing Committee (APSC) for a term of one year.
+Academic and Professional Standing Committee Composition and Operation program will select an Academic and Professional Standing Committee (APSC) for a term of one year.
 The Committee itself will select the Committee chair.
 The MSW Program Chair may not be a member or chair of the committee.
 The committee shall be composed of at least three faculty members.